docinfosci/canvasxpress-python/README.md

 # A chart configuration is managed distinct from the associated chart, and it
 # can be reused across multiple chart objects.
 A CXConfig object can be
-# initialized with a set of CXType objects or, later, objects can be added via
+# initialized with a set of CXConfig objects or, later, objects can be added via
 # add() or set_param().
 These functions support chaining.
 chart_configs = CXConfigs(
     CXGraphType(CXGraphTypeOptions.Scatter2D),